sushi1234/codelouisvilletest/README.md

 Description of my Project:
-I have tried to create a hotel website project for customers use.
-Some of the Project requirements I tried to follow.
+I have tried to create a hotel website project for customer use.
+Some of the following functionality I have tried to implement in my project..

 * Created Javascript Date() fuction in (script.js) to update date and time everytime webpage(Index.html) loads on right side of panel container.